 Ideally we would like our awesome out-of-order processor to execute instructions 1 and 3 in parallel.
 There is a literal data dependency between them, but a sufficiently advanced processor could detect that this dependency is artificial.
 The result of the xor instruction doesn’t depend on the value of eax, it will always be zero.

-It turns out that for many years x86 processors have for years handled xor of a register with itself specially.
+It turns out that for x86 processors have for years handled xor of a register with itself specially.
 Every out-of-order Intel and AMD processor that I am aware of can detect that there is not really a data dependency and it can execute instructions 1 and 3 in parallel.
 Which is great.
 The CPUs use register renaming to ‘create’ a new eax for the sequence of instructions starting with instruction 3.

 It gets better